GunnarGriese/gunnargriese.github.io/_posts/2024-10-31-gtm-server-side-bigquery-google-sheets.md

 Using Apollo, you can do just that!
 From my perspective, Apollo's appeal is its simplicity and ease of use.
 You don't need to configure complex APIs or use cloud-native databases.
 Instead, you can use a tool that you and your team are already familiar with and can manage themselves without having to rely on engineers or developers.

 The original Apollo use case was to update conversion values or lead scores in real-time.
 This is particularly fitting for Google Ads campaigns, where real-time updates of the conversion values can significantly improve performance and ROI.
-At the end of the day, the idea behind this solution is the sames as the [Soteria](https://gunnargriese.com/posts/gtm-server-side-firestore-integrations/#soteria---the-safeguard-of-data) approach, but with Google Sheets as the data source instead of Firestore to update the conversion value in real-time.
+At the end of the day, the idea behind this solution is the same as the [Soteria](https://gunnargriese.com/posts/gtm-server-side-firestore-integrations/#soteria---the-safeguard-of-data) approach, but with Google Sheets as the data source instead of Firestore to update the conversion value in real-time.

 To avoid repeating myself and being able to show you something new, I won't go into the setup of the original Apollo solution in detail.
 If you're interested in the details, you can find the instructions in the [official documentation](https://github.com/google-marketing-solutions/gps-sgtm-pantheon/tree/main/sgtm/apollo).